 Shortly following the treatment, brown spots often start to come to the surface and will appear darker or intensified before it sloughs off.
 This process may take 7-10 days.
 In some patients swelling may occur.
 Make-up can be applied to cover the redness and the darker pigment.

 When will I see results?

-Within one to three weeks, the darkened spots will flake off and fade.
-Diffuse redness or telangiectasia will decrease and your mottled complexion will improve.
+Within one to two weeks, the pigment will flake off and fade.
+Diffuse redness or telangiectasia will decrease and any mottled complexion will improve.

 Will the spots and redness reappear over time?

 Unfortunately yes.
-Unless we lived in a bubble and were never exposed to free radical or sun damage, new brown spots, telangiectasia and diffuse redness may appear with new sun damage; however they too can be treated by Photo Rejuvenation.
-Remember to always apply broad-spectrum sunscreen when outdoors to minimize sun damage and the appearance of new spots and diffuse redness.
+Unless we lived in a bubble and were never exposed to free radical or sun damage, new brown spots, telangiectasia (tiny veins), and diffused redness can appear over time.
+Remember to always apply broad-spectrum sunscreen when outdoors to minimize sun damage and the appearance of new spots and diffused redness.
 Rosacea is chronic and cannot be “cured” with any laser or light source, however its appearance can be improved and symptoms can be managed.
 Maintenance treatments are often required periodically, about 1-2 sessions per year.